-Join Chris Meyer for an in-depth discussion in this video Verifying the track, part of Screen Replacement with After Effects and mocha AE.
+Join Chris Meyer for an in-depth discussion in this video Verifying the track, part of After Effects and mocha AE: Screen Replacement.

 …We've performed our track on our laptop…screen and we've defined our surface, which…are the four corners of the new screen we're going to place in After Effects.…These are where it's going to be corner-pinned.…And as I play this back, it looks like it's going to be a pretty good track.…But there's a couple more tools in Mocha, to…verify whether or not this is a good track.…One is to use the grid.…The planar grid is attached to you planar…surface but extends well beyond it.
 Let me show you.…